-City of bedasupport tunu pesetipuous Fund Type Fund # Restricted?
-Fund Fund Description Responsible Department 240 Restricted Police Grant Fund Lefficer Wellness and Mental Health Grant Program established in the 2022 Budget Act (AB178, Chapter 45, Statutes of 2022 provides \$50 million for city and county law enforcement agencies for the purpose of improving officer wellness and expanding mental health sources.
+Fund Chatintag 1 Errad Dacowinstion on a second constant of the second constant o 294 5 5 Lead Department: Police Department 240 Restricted Police Grant Fund Officer Wellness and Mental Health Grant Program established in the 2022 Budget Act (AB178, Chapter 45, Statutes of 2022 provides \$50 million for city and county law enforcement agencies for the purpose of improving officer wellness and expanding mental health sources.
 The funding may be used for any of the following purposes: Establishing or expanding officer wellness units.
-Services provided by a licensed mental health professional, counselor or oth or professional that works: with law enforcement.
+Establishing or expanding peer support units.
+Services provided by a licensed mental health professional, counselor or other professional that works with law enforcement.
 Expanding multiagency mutual aid programs focused on officer wellness and mental health.
 Other programs and services that are evidence-based or have a successful track record of enhancing officer wellness.
-Lead Department: Police Department 241 Restricted Go Sonoma Roads (GSR) Voters passed a measure in 2020 to extend Measure M (Roads) sales tax funding for an additional 20 years.
-Similar to Measure M (Roads), this fund is used for traffic and safety improvements, maintain roads, and build bikeways and pathways. .ead Department: Public Works Director/City Engineer 242-246 Restricted Police Grants Funds Let a construct the police Grants Fund accounts for grant activities and services paid and reimbursed by grant funding from Police Grants Funds Federal, State, County and local government agencies.
+4 241 Restricted Go Sonoma Roads (GSR) Voters passed a measure in 2020 to extend Measure M (Roads) sales tax funding for an additional 20 years.
+Similar to Measure M (Roads), this fund is used for traffic and safety improvements, maintain roads, and build bikeways and pathways.
+Lead Department: Public Works Director/City Engineer 242-246 Restricted Police Grants Funds The Police Grants Fund accounts for grant activities and services paid and reimbursed by grant funding from Police Grants Funds Federal, State, County and local government agencies.
 These funds are designed for specific police services, activities and capital equipment.
-The current source of revenues is the Citizens Option for Public Safety or COPS grant used to augment public safety expenditures -ead Department: Police 248 Restricted Measure H Fire Services Let passage of Measure H which sought to add a quarter-cent to the existing sales tax will benefit Sebastopol in responding to emergencies and addressing aging infrastructure needs.
-Lead Department: City Manager Internal Service 601 Unrestricted Workers Compensation General Liablity Let General Liability Fund covers the cost of the City's insurance policies and payments liability claims against the City.
-Revenue for this fund is derived from internal service charges to City departments Lead Department: Administrative Services
+The current source of revenues is the Citizens Option for Public Safety or COPS grant used to augment public safety expenditures Lead Department: Police 248 Restricted Measure H Fire Services The passage of Measure H which sought to add a quarter-cent to the existing sales tax will benefit Sebastopol in responding to emergencies and addressing aging infrastructure needs.
+Lead Department: City Manager Internal Service 601 Unrestricted Workers Compensation General Liablity The General Liability Fund covers the cost of the City's insurance policies and payments liability claims against the City, Revenue for this fund is derived from internal service charges to City departments Lead Department: Administrative Services